dvreeze/mdbexample/README.md

 The use of JMS is restricted to point-to-point messaging, rather than pub-sub.

+The idea is to get a good understanding of transactions in message-driven beans, by diving into both *theory* and *practice*.
+To a large extent, the theory is found in *Jakarta EE specifications*.
+The practice part is this repository, where the code runs against Docker containers for Open Liberty and MQ, to make the example more realistic and the conclusions more reliable.

 ## Creating this project

 To bootstrap the project, the [Open Liberty JMS Guide](https://openliberty.io/guides/jms-intro.html) was used.
 Also, the